Do you know the difference between hospice care and palliative care?

-“Palliative care is much broader than hospice.
+Palliative care is much broader than hospice.
 Palliative care strives to relieve the suffering of patients at all stages of illness.

-“Hospice care is provided by an interprofessional team of caregivers and focuses on comfort, quality of life, and support for both the patient and family.
-Since time is likely to be limited, we try to avoid hospitalizations and burdensome treatments to maximize time at home.
+Hospice care is provided by a team of caregivers and focuses on comfort, quality of life, and support for both the patient and family.
+Since time is likely to be limited, Dr. Brennan said they try to avoid hospitalizations and burdensome treatments to maximize time at home.